saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/macro.md

 println!("Hello, {}!", "world");
 ```

-In this example, `println!` is a macro that prints formatted text to the console.
+`println!` is a macro that prints formatted text to the console.